Physical Education, B.S.

 The Professional Teacher Preparation Program leading to a California Teaching Credential at Biola University is subject to change in response to new legislation.
 Please see a credential analyst in the School of Education for current information on completing the requirements for a teaching credential.
 Students must consult with both their major advisor and a School of Education advisor.

-Students studying for the multiple subject teaching credential but not selecting physical education as a minor area of emphasis, should select PEED 201 and two other physical education activity courses to fulfill the general education requirement.
+Students studying for the multiple subject teaching credential but not selecting physical education as a minor area of emphasis, should select KNES 201 in addition to the Kinesiology and Health Science requirement.